Colleges by Location

 Located in the vibrant city of St. Louis, WUSTL offers students access to a rich cultural and professional landscape.
 The university's urban campus provides numerous opportunities for students to engage in extracurricular activities, internships, and community service.
 Additionally, the university has extensive partnerships with local organizations, creating pathways for students to gain real-world experience and make a positive impact on the community.
 In summary, Washington University in St. Louis offers an exceptional educational experience, combining rigorous academics, a diverse and inclusive community, and a strong commitment to research and innovation.

-For freshmen, the application deadline for this school is January 3.
-For transfer students, the application deadline is March 1.
+For freshmen, the application deadline for this school is January 2.
+The transfer application deadline is March 2.

 Quick Facts